 Rectus capitis posterior minor extends across the atlantooccipital joint.
 Thus when both muscles contract bilaterally they act to extend the head on the neck.
 This action has an important postural role, stabilizing the head while standing and during various body movements.
 The muscle also stabilizes the atlantooccipital membrane.

-If you want more explanations about general body movements or information about suboccipital muscles, take a look below:
+If you want more explanations about general body movements or information about the main muscles of the trunk, take a look below:

 Although rectus capitis posterior minor is a small muscle, its relations and location make it very important clinically.
 As you know, the muscle overlies the posterior atlantooccipital membrane, and is directly connected to it by a soft tissue attachment.
 In turn, the atlantooccipital membrane is connected to the surrounding dura mater via myodural bridges.
 Studies have shown that various changes of the rectus capitis posterior minor specifically (hypertrophy, tension, atrophy, trauma) can irritate the highly sensitive dura mater by acting via the myodural bridges.
 Resultant pain can manifest as chronic headaches.